 Even though John Spence in Awesomely Simple, was talking about larger organizations, I think his concepts adapt equally well to a startup.
 Here is my adaptation of the key steps to ensure a winning execution in any business:

 - Create a vision and instill values.
 The vision may be yours alone, but the communication has to include your team, potential investors, and customers.
-For most people, the communication is the hard part – written, verbal, over and over again.
+For most people, communication is the hard part – written, verbal, over and over again.

 - Define a focused strategy.
 Limit the focus to a few critical areas that will yield the highest possible return.
 If your strategy has more than ten elements, it’s not focused.
 Not everything can be a priority.
 Do not spend any time on unimportant goals.